This is our guide to baby travel gear, which I very nearly titled, a guide to baby travel “stuff”

 We’ve seen travel tents and looked at them enviously, they seemingly would be good for picnics, camping trips as well as traveling.
 The only ‘issue’ I can see is that the child could get out which is not going to work if you are trying to establish a night time routine where the kids need to stay in bed.
 That is, it looks to me that they can ‘escape’ from a tent which is then going to involve a lot of putting them back.
 We didn’t use one personally, but this one from KidCO comes recommended.

 Finally, for baby #1 we struggled with her not sleeping for months.
 The Peruvian ladies asked repeatedly why we didn’t take her to bed with us.
 We quoted the risks of SIDS and co-sleeping.
 About 4 months old we did some more research and took adequate precautions and co-sleeping became part of our life.
 Not to say that both kids didn’t get put down into a cot and have a routine but co-sleeping seemed natural and with precautions worked with us.
 When traveling, it’s a no-brainer and we try to convince the hotel to charge us less.

 Interested in our other family travel planning resources?

 For the last 24 hours – check this one out Departure Day: a final checklist

 For the week prior to departure take a look at Travel Packing List – 1 week to Departure

-How to visualise the departure & get very organised – 1 month prior to departure
+How to visualize the departure & get very organized – 1 month prior to departure

 Featured on #MondayEscapes hosted by http://www.minitravellers.co.uk